Choosing Antibiotics Based on Local Resistance: A Focus on Outpatient Management

 - DO: Des Moines University (DMU) is accredited by the American Osteopathic Association (AOA) to provide osteopathic continuing medical education for physicians.
 DMU designates this program for a maximum of 1.0 AOA Category 2-A credits and will report CME and specialty credits commensurate with the extent of the physician’s participation in this activity.

 - Nurse: Des Moines University is Iowa Board of Nursing approved provider #112.
 This live activity has been reviewed and approved for 1.0 continuing education contact hour(s).
-Nurses must attend the entire session each morning and afternoon to receive credit.
-Partial session credit is prohibited and will be forfeited.
+Nurses must attend the entire session to receive credit.
+Partial credit is prohibited and will be forfeited.

 - Other Health Professionals: This live activity is designated for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.